Xiao0728/TCT-Repro-VirtualAppendix/README.md

 pt.io.write_results('path/to/run')
 ```

-or query all 3 variants using:
+or query all 3 variants for both datasets using:

 ```bash
 bash scripts/table_3_retr.sh